-- Children's Play Area - the timing of this achieved a major step forward with the recent igning off of the monies from the Redrow development and passing at cabinet of the required resolution from Preston City Council.
-It is hoped that we are now in the final stages of the planning and implementation of a major reburbishment of this facility.
+Children's Play Area - the timing of this achieved a major step forward with the recent signing off of the monies from the Redrow development and passing at Cabinet of the required resolution from Preston City Council.
+It is hoped that we are now in the final stages of the planning and implementation of a major refurbishment of this facility.

 FOGG is very grateful to the following for their grants and support that have made the projects possible:

 - Preston Rural Area Forum

 - Lancashire County Council Green Partnership Awards